 Place quotation marks around titles of articles, shorter poems, songs, individual television episodes and lectures.

-The terms Web and Internet are always capitalized, even in compound words.
-Examples: a Web page; my Website; on the Internet.
+The terms web and internet are no longer capitalized.
+Examples: a web page, my website, on the internet.
 Lowercase is preferred for most other terms, such as home page.

 The word email is not hyphenated.
 Email addresses may be hyphenated only at appropriate hyphenation points in included words.